-At November 2017, over 60% of NZGBs were held by non-resident investors.
+At April 2018, 60% of NZGBs were held by non-resident investors.
 Over the past fifteen years this percentage has ranged between 50% and 80%.
 Participants in the market are diverse by type and by regional location.
 Nominal NZGBs and IIBs are currently constituents of a number of global benchmark bond indices.

 New Zealand Government Securities are currently issued only in New Zealand dollars.
 However, documentation is maintained to enable issuance in alternative currencies.

 The Treasury's NZDMO maintains regular contact with its investors via a variety of channels and welcomes enquiries.

 To receive communications via email please contact: email@example.com